Gluing Branes, I

 \right) \ee This has exactly the same spectral cover, but in the limit $\delta \to 0$ we end up with a reducible configuration with zero gluing VEV.
 Note that in this case we effectively need an extra tuning to set the gluing VEV to zero, so this is less generic.

-Note also that the existence of such a family does not contradict our picture of brane recombination.
+Note also that the existence of the family (\ref{BFamily}) of smoothing deformations is perfectly consistent with our picture of brane recombination.
 Essentially it corresponds to turning on a VEV of the form $\left< \right.\!
 Q\tilde Q\! \left. \right>$, where $Q$ and $\tilde Q$ are massless modes with opposite $U(1)$ charges.
 The deformations with non-zero gluing VEV on the other hand have either $Q=0$ or $\tilde Q=0$, and require a non-zero Fayet-Iliopoulos parameter in order to satisfy the $D$-terms.
 In principle, one can consider both of these deformations.
 When embedded in more complicated set-ups however, turning on a VEV of the form $\left< \right.\!
 Q\tilde Q\! \left. \right>$ is often forbidden by other terms in the superpotential, and only the gluing VEV deformation is available.

 Let us also briefly discuss $A$-branes.
 This needs more investigation, and our remarks will be more tentative.

 If we are given intersecting Lagrangian branes, then once again we have to decide what to do with the line bundle at the intersection.
 We could glue the line bundles of the irreducible components at the intersection using a gluing morphism, and we expect that this corresponds to turning on a VEV for a chiral field localized at the intersection, because the gluing morphism is clearly localized there.